 If your insurance company letter says they aren't offering your plan or a similar plan through the Marketplace in your area for 2023, you'll be matched with an alternate plan.
 We strongly encourage you to update your Marketplace application and review all plans available to you for 2023.
 When updating your 2023 Marketplace application, be sure to indicate that you're losing your 2022 health coverage as of December 31, 2022.

-You have through January 15, 2022 to change plans for 2022, even if you're automatically enrolled.
-Enroll in the plan that's right for you by December 15, 2021 for coverage that starts January 1, 2022.
+You have through January 15, 2023 to change plans for 2023, even if you're automatically enrolled.

 If you have questions about your plan's availability for 2023, call your current health insurance company.